Could You Become A Real Estate Agent?

 You can make a lot of money

 One of the biggest perks of becoming a real estate agent is the paycheque that comes with it.
 You could receive thousands in commission on a single sale in some cases, especially if you get involved in 100% commission real estate.
-This can be a big pull factor for many people.
-Of course, you do have to work hard for this commission – if you’re not securing sales, you may only be earning a basic flat rate offered by the agency, whilst those taking the self-employed may be earning nothing at all unless you’re charging other fees.
+This can be a significant pull factor for many people.
+Of course, you do have to work hard for this commission.
+If you’re not securing sales, you may only be earning an introductory flat rate offered by the agency, whilst those taking the self-employed may be earning nothing at all unless you’re charging other fees.

 Your income isn’t stable

-Your income depends on how many sales you make.
-During a dry period when there are few buyers, you could find yourself financially suffering.
+Your income depends on how many sales you make during a dry period with few buyers, and you could find yourself financially suffering.
 Of course, there could be other times when there are lot of buyers out there and lots of properties to offer them, in which case you could find yourself having a profitable few months.
-All in all, you need to be comfortable with this volatility and you’ll need to be able to budget accordingly – for those months where you do make a lot of commission, you need to have the willpower not to spend it all at once just in case you’ve got a quiet period ahead.
+All in all, you need to be comfortable with this volatility, and you’ll need to be able to budget accordingly.
+For those months where you make a lot of commission, you need to have the willpower not to spend it all at once just in case you’ve got a quiet period ahead.